tylerault/flashdetect/README.md

 The goal here is reliable and simple cross-browser Flash detection in as little code as possible.

 ### Reliabile:
 The original detection code comes from [SWFObject](https://code.google.com/p/swfobject/), a Flash embedding library that's been thoroughly vetted and widely used for years.
-Really, the SWFObject contributors did 99.9% of the work here and deserve all the credit.
+Really, the SWFObject contributors did most of the hard work here and deserve commensurate credit.

 ### Simple:
 SWFObject's `getFlashPlayerVersion()` method returns an object with more detail than is usually needed.
 Flashdetect always returns a number, so you can more easily pop into an evaluation as described above.